Pronghorn Antelope are Fun to Hunt

 I’ve hunted antelope since I was a kid, and have to say, they’re one of the funnest big game animals to hunt in North America.

 They’ve got great vision and hearing, and can run miles when spooked.
 Being the fastest land animal in North America, they can create distance between themselves and whatever the perceived threat is in a hurry.
 It’s not very hard to spook them either, then they’re off at speeds reaching over 53 miles per hour.
 They’re also one of the smaller big game animals in the West, so being able to get a little bit closer than you would to an elk is pretty important.
 Pronghorn antelope are also herd or “band” animals, which means where there is one there is almost always more.
 Hunting them after they’ve started to experience weather, causes them to herd up and gather into groups that can be in the hundreds and be more difficult to hunt.
 When you combine that with their having been shot at during the season opener and ready to run to the next county at the sight of you driving down a country road three miles away, you’re going to have to work for it.

-But here’s where it gets fun.
 Antelope tend to forget pretty quickly about whatever it is that spooked them and go right back to grazing in the open sagebrush.
 I’ve literally been able to put six or seven stalks together on the same group the same day (story follows).
-It’s a great hunt for someone who enjoys spot and stalk hunting and multiple opportunities a day to get it done.
+If you’re looking for a great hunt for someone who enjoys spot and stalk hunting and multiple opportunities a day to get it done, check out our Colorado antelope hunt.
 So if you mess up and spook the group you’re after, sit back and watch where they go.
 Chances are, as soon as they can’t see you anymore, they will forget you were ever there.
 Be prepared for some low crawling and cactus needles.
 As I said before, they’ve got really good eyesight.

 Take a decoy